 Keene State College offers faculty different internal funding sources for professional development related to teaching, scholarship, and other kinds of collaborations with colleagues and our students.
 Applicant eligibility varies by employee group.
-Criteria for projects range from pedagogical supplies and curriculum development to conference travel and protected time to conduct research or engage in creative activities that impact more than an individual faculty member on campus.
-Application and review protocol is not the same for each grant, and deadlines span fiscal and academic calendars.

 The KSCEA collective bargaining agreement with the University System of New Hampshire specifies that tenure-track, clinical, and artist-in-residence faculty at Keene State College are eligible to apply for grants from this funding pool for professional development.
 These grants are most appropriate for expenses related to the scholarly needs of individual faculty.
 More about Tenure-Track, Clinical, and Artist-in-Residence Faculty Development Grants

 Through the collective bargaining agreement between the KSCAA adjunct faculty union at Keene State College and the University System of New Hampshire, the college offers $15,000 in grant awards for eligible adjunct faculty development on an annual basis.
 For adjunct faculty with five to 29 semesters of teaching at Keene State College, the maximum award is $900.
 More about Adjunct Faculty Development Grants

 With support from a donor gift fund, the Service-Learning Mini-Grants program launched for the Fall 2017 semester.
 The purpose of these grants is to expand the number of courses offered at Keene State College that incorporate the pedagogy of service-learning with non-profit organizations.